hasanenes/ThesisBlockchain/README.md

-# Blockchain-Based Certificate Verification for Education
+# Quantifying Verification Cost Limits for Academic Certificate Registries on Ethereum

 Solidity contracts, experiment scripts, measured results, and figures for the bachelor thesis *"Quantifying Verification Cost Limits for Academic Certificate Registries on Ethereum